Genusbiz/docs/developers/defining-the-application-model/tables/layout.md

 Width                         | Controls the width of a column.
 By default, the width is adjusted to fit the column label and the contents in the column (**Auto**)**.** To prevent the automatic width from taking up too much space, specify the maximum width in the **max characters** box.
 To adjust the width to fit the contents only, click **Value**.
 To specify a specific width, click **Fixed**, and then type the width of the column measured in characters.

-## Bind a Cell Template to a Field
+## Bind a cell template to a field

 Do one of the following: